-The fair value of the mortgage portfolio, shared appreciation rights receivable, shared appreciation rights payable and interest-bearing loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the mortgage portfolio and interest-bearing loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the shared appreciation rights receivable and shared appreciation rights payable have been calculated using current HPI.
 The valuation method is consistent with commonly used market techniques.
 All significant inputs into the valuation models are obtained from observable market data.

 For this reason, in accordance with "IFRS 7 Financial Instruments Disclosures", the fair value measurement for the shared appreciation is deemed to be Level 2 in the Fair Value Hierarchy.
-The change in fair value that has been calculated using this valuation technique has been recognised in the Statement of Comprehensive Income for the year ended 31 December 2010.
+The change in fair value that has been calculated using this valuation technique has been recognised in the income statement for the year ended 31 December 2011.